-Make the best gluten-free lasagna with this ultimate recipe!
-Layers of homemade meat sauce, ricotta filling, and lots of gooey cheese make this a comforting dish with plenty of pro tips for perfectly cooked noodles!
+Make the best gluten-free lasagna with this ultimate recipe.
+Layers of homemade meat sauce, ricotta filling, and lots of gooey cheese make this a comforting dish with plenty of pro tips for perfectly cooked noodles that are never mushy and hold up to layering.
+For a completely from-scratch recipe, use the included fresh lasagna sheet option!

-Making a homemade gluten-free lasagna is easy to manage with a few simple tips and tricks, many of which are shared here and in my gluten-free cookbook.
-Discover the best tasting lasagna noodles, how to cook them perfectly al dente (without being mushy), and expert tips for layering.
+Making a homemade gluten-free lasagna is easy to manage with a few simple tips and tricks, many of which are shared here and where the recipe first appeared in my gluten-free cookbook.
+We’ll avoid mushy layers by using the best taste and texture lasagna noodles (or from-scratch pasta option 😲), discover how to cook them perfectly al dente, and expert tips for layering.

 - Ground Beef – Lean ground beef works best to avoid a greasy sauce.

 - Gluten-Free Lasagna Noodles – The most important aspect when making a winning gluten-free lasagna!
 My preferred brand is Barilla Gluten-Free Lasagne Sheets.
-See the notes below for important tips, and what to look out for when substituting other brands.
+This also works well for a shortcut lasagna recipe, 30-minute gluten-free lasagna soup.
+See the notes below for important cooking tips, plus how to make this recipe with fresh, homemade lasagna sheets.

-Avoid the biggest pain point when making gluten-free lasagna – mushy noodles.
-Follow the tips below and your dinner guests will enjoy a lasagna so good, no one will know it’s gluten-free!
+Avoid the biggest pain point when making gluten-free lasagna recipe – mushy, fall apart noodles.
+Follow the tips below and your dinner guests will enjoy a lasagna so good, no one will know it’s GF!

 - Use oven-ready lasagne noodles for best results.
 Skip the boiling before layering which prevents a mushy texture.